 THE FIGUREHEAD OF THE FAMOUS CUTTY SARK represents the figure of Nanny the Witch.
 A contemporary ship, the Tweed, belonging to the same owner, had a figurehead of Tam o’ Shanter.
 For some years the Cutty Sark has been preserved in Falmouth Harbour, Cornwall.
 A clipper ship with a displacement of 1,970 tons and a gross tonnage of 963, the Cutty Sark had an iron frame planked with wood.
 She was launched at Dumbarton on the Clyde in 1870 for Captain John Willis.
 In 1875-76 she raced against her rival clipper, the famous Thermopylae, from London to Australia.
 She lost the race on the outward journey by seven days, but arrived home seventeen days before the Thermoplyae.
 The chapter beginning on page 47 tells the story of these famous clipper ships.
 The Cutty Sark was 212 ft 6 in long between perpendiculars with a beam of 36 feet and a depth of hold of 21 feet.

 In this chapter the development of steam turbine engines is traced from the earliest known type to the modern geared turbines that propel the great ocean liners of to-day.
 The principle of the steam turbine was discovered 2,000 years ago by Hero of Alexandria.
 Three hundred years ago another type of turbine, working on the “impulse” principle, was invented by Giovanni Branca.
 Modern turbines are of either type, but generally they combine both of the principles involved and are known as impulse or impulse reaction turbines.
 It is to the genius of the Hon.
 Sir Charles Parsons that we owe the development of the modern steam turbine.
-This chapter is by F E Dean and is the seventh article in the series Marine Engines and Their Story.

 The remarkable growth of the Japanese Mercantile Marine in the nineteenth and twentieth centuries was caused by a number of economic circumstances that did not affect other maritime nations.
 Japanese cargo and passenger vessels, although not of the largest, are highly efficient.
 Dating in its modern form only from the ‘sixties of the last century, the Japanese Mercantile Marine may reasonably claim to be the newest in the world.
 The tonnage of its powered ships has increased at an amazing rate.
-This chapter is by Frank Bowen and is the third article in the series Sea Transport of the Nations.